ConvoStack/convostack/docs/docs/README.md

 ## Requirements

-If adding ConvoStack to your repository, below are the following requirements depending on your usage:
+If adding ConvoStack to your project, below are the following requirements depending on your usage:

 **Frontend Requirements:**